 Most Brother SE1900 reviews sing its praises as a reliable, feature-rich sewing and embroidery combination machine.

-One of the biggest disadvantages, though, is the cost.
-While it’s a less expensive embroidery machine than comparable machines of other brands, The Brother SE1900 is going to be a definite investment.
+One of the most significant disadvantages, though, is the cost.
+While it’s a less expensive embroidery machine than comparable machines of other brands, The Brother SE1900 is going to be a substantial investment.

-If you don’t think you’ll need this much machine, you can look at a few less expensive options such as the Brother PE800 embroidery-only machine plus a basic sewing machine.
-(Read more about these machines below in the comparisons!)
+If you don’t think you’ll need this much machine, you can look at a few less expensive options, such as the Brother PE800 embroidery only machine plus a basic sewing machine.

 Troubleshooting and Warranty